top of page

 Sensation is raw data.
 An emotion is the interpretation of that raw data.

-How data is interpreted is dependent on not only every previous experience that person has had, our emotions are heavily learned through societial expectations and norms.
+How data is interpreted is dependent on not only every previous experience that person has had, but are heavily learned through societal expectations and norms.

 Emotions are the brain's interpretations of the raw data of sensation.